Last Updated on November 29, 2024 by Aaron Barriga

 This post contains information on the causes of a retinal tear, risk factors, retinal tear symptoms, diagnosis, and retinal tear treatment.

-What Causes Retinal Tear?
+What Causes Retinal Tears?

 But in some people, vitreous is stickier.
 Therefore while separating from the retina, it pulls hard and causes it to tear.
 You might suddenly see light flashes or floaters.
 When blood gets leaked into the vitreous, it is called a vitreous hemorrhage.
 It raises the risk of vision loss.
 In rare cases, eye injury is also responsible for a retinal tear.